shiba517/ed_so-MSP3/README.md

 * HTML
 * CSS
 * Materialize - a .css library which also includes use of .js
+* MongoDB - Cloud based service focused on database management
 * Font awesome - a catalogue of icons for .html files
+* Flask - framework for use of making a website
+* Jinja - a template for use of python in .html
+* Werkzeug - useful for keeping data safe such as passwords
 * Jquery - A convenient JS library
 * Github - Save and deploy projects useing this
 * Git pod - Platform to write code
 * Balsamiq - software for use fo making skeleton sketches
+* Paint 3D - an app I used to help resize and edit images; It is available on Windows 10
 * Lucid chart - website where you can make flowcharts
 * W3C Markup Validator - detects any errors in .html files
 * W3C CSS Validator - detects any errors in .css files